 Tetiana Shpek

-Tetiana Shpek over 6 years ago
+Tetiana Shpek about 7 years ago

 Pretty informative post!
 I have my own offshore software development team.
 My workers are from four corners of the world, so I'm looking for non-standard ways to keep my 8 remote workers motivated.
 Having done my own research, I discovered such a notion as “virtual coffee breaks” and some personal talks.
 These little moments can be an essential part of making individuals feel personally connected to each other.
 I also found some great ideas on https://diceus.com/offshore-team-motivate/ .
 I read that small gifts work great.
 A small gift or card that arrives on the actual birthday feels more preplanned and personal.